andreistreltsov/discriminated/README.md

 To install use Visual Studio mackage manager or run `PM> Install-Package discriminated`.

+## Learn More

+Here's a post that explains [using this library to implement discriminated unions](http://astreltsov.com/software-development/discriminated-unions-in-c-sharp-dot-net.html).

 ## Building

 1. install *node*
 2. run `$ npm install`
 3. run `$ gulp build`